jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 ---
 title: Refactor using an extension method - LINQ to XML
-description: Learn how to refactor the concatenation of strings using a pure function that is implemented as an extension method. ms.date: 07/20/2015
+description: Learn how to refactor the concatenation of strings using a pure function that's implemented as an extension method. ms.date: 07/20/2015
 dev_langs:
   - "csharp"
   - "vb"
 ms.assetid: c5fc123d-af10-4a2f-b8e4-db921efb2639
 ---

 # Refactor using an extension method (LINQ to XML)

-This example builds on the previous example, [Retrieve the text of the paragraphs](retrieve-text-paragraphs.md), by refactoring the concatenation of strings using a pure function that is implemented as an extension method.
+This example builds on the previous example, [Retrieve the text of the paragraphs](retrieve-text-paragraphs.md), by refactoring the concatenation of strings using a pure function that's implemented as an extension method.

 The previous example used the <xref:System.Linq.Enumerable.Aggregate%2A> standard query operator to concatenate multiple strings into one string.
-However, it is more convenient to write an extension method to do this, because the resulting query smaller and more simple.
+However, it's more convenient to write an extension method to do this, because the resulting query is smaller and simpler.

 ## Example: Retrieve the paragraphs, their styles, and their text

-This example processes a WordprocessingML document, retrieving the paragraphs and, for each paragraph, the style and the text.
+This example processes a WordprocessingML document, retrieving the paragraphs and the style and text for each paragraph.
 This example builds on the previous examples in this tutorial.

 The example contains multiple overloads of the `StringConcatenate` method.

-You can find instructions for creating the source document for this example in [Create the source Office Open XML document](create-source-office-open-xml-document.md).
+The instructions for creating the source document for this example are in [Create the source Office Open XML document](create-source-office-open-xml-document.md).

 This example uses classes from the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.